xvrgill/ivz-social-reports/README.md

 - Invesco US (Facebook)
 - Invesco CA (Facebook)

+This is a collection of:
+- Analytical methodologies
+- Data engineering techniques
+- Mathematical Equations
+- Data visualization conceptualizations
+- Production environment notes

 ## Future Improvements

 The code written here will be used to provide key metrics to segment marketing teams in order to optimize content by enabling data driven decision making.
 While the primary goal is to provide stakeholders with relevant insights into content performance, the underlying aspiration is to turn these insights into intelligible dashboards that can decrease strain on the firm's social analysts when it comes to repeatedly generating these insights from scratch.